Common time management problems (+ how to solve them)

-- The signs of poor time management, so you’ll be able to recognize them in yourself and others;
+- The signs of poor time management (so you’ll be able to recognize them in yourself and others),

 Signs of poor time management

-These are the most common signs of poor time management.
-They cause a series of mistakes that we’ll discuss later in the article (as well as offer solutions, of course).
+If you fail at completing your tasks repeatedly or can’t seem to finish anything on time — perhaps you are not distributing your time accordingly.
+Poor time distribution may cause a series of mistakes that we’ll discuss later in the article (as well as offer solutions, of course).

-“There are a multitude of reasons as to why [someone is late], but the overriding reason is it suggests deep down you think your time is more valuable than others.”
+“There are a multitude of reasons as to why [someone is late], but the overriding reason is, it suggests deep down you think your time is more valuable than others.”

 Few minutes of waiting here and there tends to add up quickly, which results in a lot of wasted time.

-It’s important to be able to rely on the people you work with and trust them that they’ll do their part, so you can do yours.
+To avoid this, it’s important to be able to rely on the people you work with and trust them that they’ll do their part, so you can do yours.
 If people can’t rely on you, they won’t want to work with you.